German-NLP-Group/german-transformer-training/model_cards/electra-base-german-uncased.md

 ## Pre-training details

 ### Data
-- Cleaned Common Crawl Corpus 2019-09 German: [CC_net Github](https://github.com/facebookresearch/cc_net) (Only head coprus and filtered for language_score > 0.98)
+- Cleaned Common Crawl Corpus 2019-09 German: [CC_net Github](https://github.com/facebookresearch/cc_net) (Only head coprus and filtered for language_score > 0.98) - 62 GB
-- German Wikipedia Article Pages Dump (20200701)
+- German Wikipedia Article Pages Dump (20200701) - 5.5 GB
-- German Wikipedia Talk Pages Dump (20200620)
+- German Wikipedia Talk Pages Dump (20200620) - 1.1 GB
-- OpenSubtitles
+- OpenSubtitles - 823 MB
-- News 2018
+- News 2018 - 4.1 GB

 Everything was split in sentences through with [SojaMo](https://github.com/tsproisl/SoMaJo)
 We took the Wikipedia Dump 3x to oversample it as it has a better quality than Common Crawl Data.
 This results in the following Distribution of our Data: